netbirdio/netbird-slack-greeter/README.md

 ## Usage

+1. Create a Slack app and install it to your workspace.
+Follow this [guide](https://api.slack.com/start/quickstart).
+You can use the manifest file from [manifest.yml](/manifest.yml).
-1. Set the environment variables `SLACK_APP_TOKEN` and `SLACK_BOT_TOKEN`.
+2. Set the environment variables `SLACK_APP_TOKEN` and `SLACK_BOT_TOKEN`.
-2. Update your constants and channel IDs in `bot/main.go`.
+3. Update your constants and channel IDs in `bot/main.go`.
-3. Build the project:
+4. Build the project:
    ```bash
    cd bot
    go build -o netbird-slack-greeter
    ```
-4. Execute the application:
+5. Execute the application:
    ```bash
    ./bot/netbird-slack-greeter
    ```